Aimee Nezhukumatathil

 Aimee Nezhukumatathil (/ˈeɪmi nəˌzukuməˈtɒtɪl/; Malayalam: നേഴുകുമറ്റത്തിൽ; /ml/; born in 1974 in Chicago, Illinois) is an American poet and essayist.
 She currently serves as poetry editor of Sierra Magazine and as professor of English in the University of Mississippi's MFA program, where she previously was the John and Renee Grisham Writer-in-Residence in 2016-17.
 She has also taught at the Kundiman Retreat for Asian American writers.
-Nezhukumatathil draws upon her Filipina and Malayali Indian background to give her perspective on love, loss, and land.
-She lives in Oxford, Mississippi, with her husband, Dustin Parsons, and their two sons.
+Nezhukumatathil draws upon her Filipina and Malayali Indian background to give her perspective on love, loss, and the outdoors.

+Early life and education

+Nezhukumatathil was born in Chicago, IL to a Filipina mother and a South Indian (Malayali) father.
+She moved with her family to Independence, Iowa, then Glendale, Arizona, then Larned, Kansas, then Gowanda, New York, and then finished high school at Beavercreek, OH, where she was Beavercreek High School's first female football mascot, Bucky Beaver.
+She graduated with a Bachelor of Arts in English under the Honors Program at The Ohio State University in 1996.
+Nezhukumatathil continued on at Ohio State, finishing in 2000 with a Master in Fine Arts (M.F.A) in English, with a specialty in both poetry and creative non-fiction.
+In 2009, she received the William Oxley Thompson Award for early career achievement and is given to alumni who have shown breakout success in their fields.
+In 2022, she won OSU's Alumni Medal, "the single highest honor bestowed by The Ohio State University Alumni... presented to alumni who have gained national or international distinction as outstanding representatives of their chosen fields or professions, bringing extraordinary credit to the university and significant benefit to humankind."

+Personal life

+She lives in Oxford, Mississippi, with her husband, the writer Dustin Parsons, and their two sons.

 Work

+Poetry

-She is author of four poetry collections.
+She is author of five poetry collections.
 Her first collection, Miracle Fruit, won the 2003 Tupelo Press Prize and the Global Filipino Literary Award in Poetry, was named the ForeWord Magazine Book of the Year in Poetry, and was a finalist for the Asian American Literary Award and the Glasgow Prize.
 Her second, At the Drive-In Volcano, won the 2007 Balcones Poetry Prize.
 With Ross Gay, in 2014 she co-authored the epistolary nature chapbook, Lace & Pyrite.
-Oceanic was published in 2018 and won the 2019 Mississippi Institute of Arts and Letters award for poetry.
-She is also the author of the New York Times bestselling book of essays World of Wonders: In Praise of Fireflies, Whale Sharks, and Other Astonishments, which was published in 2020 by Milkweed Editions and was a Barnes & Noble Book of the Year, as well as an NPR 2020 Best Book of the Year.
+Oceanic was published in 2018 by Copper Canyon Press and won the 2019 Mississippi Institute of Arts and Letters award for poetry.
+Night Owl was released in 2026 from Ecco.

-Of her process, Nezhukumatathil has stated: "I never set out to write a book—even after 4 books, I still find that prospect daunting.
-Instead, I focus on the individual poems, getting those done week after week.
-And sometimes some quiet times in between too."